-If you have a senior dog, a dog with arthritis, or with other mobility issues, it may be time for dog stairs or a ramp.
+If you have a senior dog, a dog with arthritis, or a dog with other mobility issues, it may be time for dog stairs or a ramp.
 In fact, stairs and ramps can also make life easier for some very small dogs or breeds with short legs and long bodies, like Dachshunds and Corgis.
 Your beloved canine pal shouldn’t have to struggle to get up on the sofa or bed or into the car.
 And, depending on his size, it may be difficult for you to constantly lift and carry him.
 Fortunately, there are dog stairs and ramps suitable for any dog and any location.
 Follow these helpful guidelines to choose the right product for your dog’s needs.

 Should I get stairs or a ramp for my dog?